Getting Started with TeamDay

 3. An organization is created for you automatically

-Once signed in, you land on the main dashboard where you can create Spaces, add Characters, and start chatting.
+Once signed in, you land on the org home page where you can create agents, open Spaces, and start chatting.

 Core Concepts